venkideshVenu/VConnect---The-Complete-WebApp/readme.md

 ---

 ### **Global Navigation**
 All services provided by the platform have a floating button located at the bottom left corner of the page.
-This button allows users to return to the main homepage of SeaGro at any time.
+This button allows users to return to the main homepage of VConnect at any time.

 ---

-This workflow ensures that users have a seamless and integrated experience while navigating through the SeaGro platform.
+This workflow ensures that users have a seamless and integrated experience while navigating through the VConnect platform.
 Enjoy exploring the features!

 ---

 ## 1. Introduction

-SeaGro is a comprehensive full-stack web platform that integrates multiple services including job searching, learning management, bike sharing, social networking, and task management.
+VConnect is a comprehensive full-stack web platform that integrates multiple services including job searching, learning management, bike sharing, social networking, and task management.
 The platform is built using Django framework with a modular architecture consisting of twelve distinct applications.

 This Website is built as part of a Competition called *Build a Website Challenge* hosted by Avanthi engineering college garividi.
 ### 1.1 Project Objectives